jkusa/lerna-travis/README.md

 # lerna-travis

 How well does it work?
+Let's find out!